GoogleCloudPlatform/software-delivery-workshop/README.md

 - cloudbuild.yaml - an all in one script that can be used for branches, master and tags with one configuration

+This lab shows you how to setup a continuous delivery pipeline for GKE using Google Cloud Container Builder.
+We’ll run through the following steps

+- Create a GKE Cluster
+- Review the application structure
+- Manually deploy the application
+- Create a repository for our source
+- Setup automated triggers in Cloud Builder
+- Automatically deploy Branches to custom namespaces
+- Automatically deploy Master as a canary
+- Automatically deploy Tags to production